I didn't ask to be a writer.

 Writing is like a cat.
 It doesn't come when you call it.
 It pretends to ignore you.
 And some days, after all your efforts, it coughs up a hairball.
 But it's yours.
 So you feed it, and nurture it, and take pride in it.
 And god knows, you whine about it.
 But secretly?
 You love that stupid cat.

-When I was starting out, I asked the author of Charlotte's Web if I should go into advertising.
-He said, and I quote, "Hell to the NO, girlfriend.
-Get out now!"
+When I was just a kid, I wrote the author of Charlotte's Web and asked about writing as a future career.
+He said, "Stay away from advertising!"
 Did I follow the great man's advice?
 Thankfully no. Why not?
 Because Mr. White would be the first person to tell you: you don't choose to be a writer.
 It chooses you.

 Whether you like it or not.